zjpzhao/jekyll-theme-chirpy/_tabs/about.md

 Working toward the B.S degree in College of Computer Science and Technology.

-Interests in HPC computing, GPGPU architecture.
+Interested in HPC computing, GPGPU architecture.